 The NASA Florida regional sprint race series is offered as a fun, friendly environment with an emphasis on good sportsmanship and clean competitive racing.
 Licensed NASA racers compete in the FL Regional race program earning points for each sprint race over the season.
-NASA offers some GREAT contingency programs.
-Racer recognition, photos, trophies/awards are part of the fun at the podium ceremony and track social on Saturday.
+NASA offers some great contingency programs for racers as well.
+Recognition, photos, trophies/awards are part of the fun at the podium ceremony and track social on Saturday.
 Year end awards/tophies are presented to qualified points champs in each NASA race series and class at the end of the race season.
 Qualified regional racers can shoot even higher in their goals by competing against the "Best of the Best" from all NASA Regions at the NASA National Championships each September for outstanding contingency award programs & prizes.
 Get started now and have fun racing with NASA!

 NASA FL Racing Rules and information: